Johor Sultanate: Bugis and Minangkabau influence

-The last sultan from the Malaccan dynasty, Sultan Mahmud II, was a person of unstable disposition.
+Sultan Mahmud II, was a person of unstable disposition.
 When Tun Habib was the Bendahara, he effectively shielded the people from Mahmud II's eccentricities.
 After Tun Habib's death he was replaced by Abdul Jalil.
 As the Bendahara was only a cousin, he could not rein in Mahmud II's eccentric behaviour.

 Sultan Mahmud II ordered the pregnant wife of a noble, Orang Kaya Megat Sri Rama killed, as she had taken a slice of the royal jackfruit.
 Subsequently, the sultan was assassinated in 1699 by Megat Sri Rama in revenge, leaving no heirs.
 The Orang Kayas, who were normally tasked with advising the sultan, went to Muar to meet Sa Akar DiRaja, Raja Temenggong of Muar, Mahmud II's uncle and asked for his counsel.
 He told them that Bendahara Abdul Jalil should inherit the throne which he did as Sultan Abdul Jalil IV.
 Many, particularly the Orang Laut, felt that the declaration was improper.

 The Bugis, who played an important role in defeating Jambi two decades earlier, had huge influence in Johor.
 Another influential faction in Johor at that time were the Minangkabau.
 Both the Bugis and the Minangkabau realised that the death of Sultan Mahmud II had provided them with the chance to exert power in Johor.
 The Minangkabau introduced a Minangkabau prince, Raja Kecil from Siak who claimed he was the posthumous son of Sultan Mahmud II.
 The prince met with the Bugis and promised the Bugis wealth and political power if they helped the prince to win the throne.
 However, Raja Kecil broke his promise and installed himself as the new Sultan of Johor (Sultan Abdul Jalil Rahmat Shah) without the knowledge of the Bugis.
 Sultan Abdul Jalil IV fled to Pahang where he was later killed by an assassin hired by Raja Kecil.